serpapi/code-challenge/README.md

+# Submission
+This is my submission for the SerpApi takehome code test.

+## How To Run
+Please ensure your machine has the latest version of Node installed.
+This solution uses Typescript and Node.
+After cloning the repo to your machine, navigate to the cloned directory and run `npm install` from the command line.
+The main function is `getArtworkFromFile`.
+Run `npm run test` to see this function tested by the tests defined in /test/index.test.ts.

+## Known Issues

+# Original Challenge

 # Extract Van Gogh Paintings Code Challenge

 Goal is to extract a list of Van Gogh paintings from the attached Google search results page.